 One of the first doctors investigating the many different health problems caused by candida was Dr. William Crook.
 In 1982, he introduced the concept of candida, revealing a much wider range of health problems than was recognized by the medical establishment.
 He knew this theory would be slow to gain acceptance, if ever.
 Despite the criticism and occasional ridicule, his research and positive public response led him to write the book The Yeast Connection that has become a classic for people suffering from candida-related problems.
 Today, candidiasis, such as thrust, vaginal yeast infection, or diaper rash, is still very seldom acknowledged in western medicine.
 And yet, over my 30 years in clinical practice, I found that the modified candida cleanse helped my patients achieve excellent health and overall well-being both physically and emotionally.
-For more information and tips for assessment and treatment for dysbiosis, please refer to my book, Three Brains: How the Heart, Brain, and Gut Influence Mental Health and Identity, which is available in some health stores or amazon.com.
+For more information and tips for assessment and treatment for dysbiosis, please refer to my book, Three Brains: How the Heart, Brain, and Gut Influence Mental Health and Identity, which is available in some health stores or on amazon.ca.

 SUGGESTIONS FOR A MODIFIED DIET

 - Sugars of all types and foods that contain refined or simple sugars

 - Yeasted bread, pastries, and other baked goods (alternatives include corn tortillas and burritos, unyeasted crackers or rice cakes, sprouted breads, and yeast-free and sugar-free breads)